Chuck Mawhinney: Service in the Vietnam War

 Mawhinney, born оn February 23, 1949, in Lakeview, Oregon, was the son of a World War II Marine Corps veteran, and was an avid hunter in his youth.
 He graduated from high school in June 1967 and joined the U.S. Marine Corps later that year—after the deer season.

 Following enlistment, he attended Scout Sniper School at Camp Pendleton and graduated in April 1968.
 From there he received orders to South Vietnam where upon arrival he was assigned as a rifleman to Lima Company 1st Battalion, 5th Marines, 1st Marine Division.
 He remained in this unit for three months until he was re-assigned to 5th Marine Regiment HQ Scout Sniper Platoon.
 There he worked as a scout sniper for different companies with the 1st, 2nd and 3rd Battalions.
 He also worked with the South Korean Marines, Force Recon, but the majority of his time was with Delta Company, 1/5 Marines.
 During this tour he is credited with 103 confirmed North Vietnamese Army (NVA) and Viet Cong (VC) kills and 216 probable kills.
 He spent 16 months in Vietnam, starting in early 1968.

-On Valentine's Day 1969, Mawhinney encountered an enemy platoon and killed 16 NVA soldiers with head shots.

 "It was the ultimate hunting trip: a man hunting another man who was hunting me", Mawhinney told the Los Angeles Times.
 "Don't talk to me about hunting lions or elephants; they don't fight back with rifles and scopes.
 I just loved it."
 Mawhinney sought to change the public perception about snipers, who he maintained save lives by sapping the enemy's will to fight.
 "My rules of engagement were simple: If they had a weapon, they were going down.
 Except for an NVA paymaster I hit at 900 yards, everyone I killed had a weapon", he said.

-Mawhinney's one regret was an enemy that he did not kill.
-After a leave from Vietnam, he returned and retrieved his weapon from the armorer, who assured Mawhinney that he had not altered the rifle.
-But when Mawhinney spotted an enemy at only 300 yd, a range at which he was routinely a deadly shot, he missed several times, and the man got away.
-Mawhinney said, "I can't help thinking about how many people that he may have killed later, how many of my friends, how many Marines.
-He [messed] up and he deserved to die.
-That still bothers me."

-After a chaplain declared him "combat fatigued", Mawhinney returned to the United States and served briefly as a rifle instructor at Camp Pendleton.
+After a chaplain declared him combat fatigued, Mawhinney returned to the United States and served briefly as a rifle instructor at Camp Pendleton.